The Different Types of Japanese Tea Ceremony, but here's a little recap:

 How To Make Koicha

 Follow these simple step by step instructions to prepare a delicious cup of thick koicha tea.

 - Sift the matcha powder, making sure not to have any lumps

-- Pour 50ml hot water into the chawan and whisk using the chasen.
+- Pour 50ml hot water into the chawan and whisk using the chasen

-Make sure to only use top quality ceremonial grade matcha, otherwise you will end up with a rather bitter beverage that is not pleasant to consume in such a concentrated quantity
+Make sure only to use top quality ceremonial grade matcha.
+Otherwise, you will end up with a rather bitter beverage that is not pleasant to consume in such a concentrated quantity.

-For instructions on how to prepare usucha check our blog post How to Whisk Matcha in Traditional Fashion.
+For further instructions on how to prepare usucha check our blog post How to Whisk Matcha in Traditional Fashion.

 Share this post